-- 1. A diploma, certificate of completion, and transcripts shall be conferred only upon the successful completion of the prescribed course(s) of instruction as stated in the catalog and approved by the Private Occupational School Board. - 2.
-Appropriate certification shall be conferred upon successful completion of individual subjects or a combination of subjects as listed in the catalog and approved by the Private Occupational School Board. - 3.
-Each school shall maintain for a minimum of six years from the date the student discontinues his/her training at the school, student records which shall include at least the following: - a.
+A diploma, certificate of completion, and transcripts shall be conferred only upon the successful completion of the prescribed course(s) of instruction as stated in the catalog and approved by the Private Occupational School Board.

+- Appropriate certification shall be conferred upon successful completion of individual subjects or a combination of subjects as listed in the catalog and approved by the Private Occupational School Board. - Each school shall maintain for a minimum of six years from the date the student discontinues his/her training at the school, student records in electronic format which shall include at least the following: - a.
 A copy of the enrollment contract and other instruments relating to the payment for educational services - b.
-Student information including: - (1) Student name. - (2) Permanent or other address at which the student may be reached. - (3) Records relating to financial payments and refunds. - (4) Record of attendance as determined by the school. - Date of completion or termination of training and the reason(s) as determined by the school. - d.
+Student information including: - (1) Student name. - (2) Permanent or other address at which the student may be reached. - (3) Records relating to financial payments and refunds. - (4) Record of attendance as determined by the school. - c.
+Date of completion or termination of training and the reason(s) as determined by the school. - d.
 Record of any student grievance and subsequent resolution. - e.
-Copies of all correspondence or other records relating to the recruitment, enrollment and placement of the student.

-- 4. Student transcripts and certificates of completion, diploma, or degree must be retained by the school in perpetuity. - a.
+Copies of all correspondence or other records relating to the recruitment, enrollment, and placement of the student. - Student transcripts and certificates of completion, diploma, or degree must be retained by the school in perpetuity. - a.
 Upon request, each school shall provide a transcript within seven (7) days to the student who has satisfied all financial obligations currently due and payable to the school.
-This transcript of the individual student's records of achievement must be maintained as a permanent record in a form that provides at least the following information: - (1).
-Name of student - (2).
-Title of program/course, including total number of hours of training received and dates of enrollment. - (3).
-Grade record of each course, lesson, or unit of instruction and the cumulative grade for the program. - (4).
-Explanation of grading system. - b.
-Upon request, each school must provide a certificate of completion, diploma, or degree within seven (7) days to the student who has satisfied all academic and financial obligations currently due and payable to the school.
-This certificate of completion, diploma, or degree of the individual student's records of achievement must be maintained as a permanent record in a form that provides at least the following information: - (1).
-Name of student - (2).
-Title of program/course, including total number of hours of training received and date of completion. - 5.
-In the event of closure of a school, the school shall deposit with the Division staff all educational, financial or other records of said school.
-These records shall be submitted to the Division within sixty (60) days of school closure.
-Any delay in record submission or any missing records shall be accounted for. - 6.
-In the event of voluntary closure of a school, the school owner or designee shall: - a.
-Notify the Division in writing within twenty-four (24) hours of the school closing. - b.
-Provide a record of the status of all students currently enrolled whose training program has not been completed within forty-eight (48) hours following school closure. - c.
-Surrender of the Certificate of Approval to the Division within forty-eight (48) hours following school closure.
+This transcript of the individual student's records of achievement must be maintained as a permanent record in a form that provides at least the following information: - (1) Name of student - (2) Title of program/course, including total number of hours of training received, specify the number of hours and method of delivery for each course, and dates of enrollment. - (3) Grade record of each course, lesson, or unit of instruction and the cumulative grade for the program. - (4) Explanation of grading system. - b.
+Upon request, each school must provide a certificate of completion, diploma, or degree within seven (7) days to the student who has satisfied all academic and financial obligations currently due and payable to the school, or who meets the criteria set forth in § 23-5-113.5(2)(b), C.R.S.
+This certificate of completion, diploma, or degree of the individual student's records of achievement must be maintained as a permanent record in a form that provides at least the following information: